Curriculum Consulting

 Experience

 Districts and schools strive to comply with DESE mandates regarding program design, implementation and evaluation.
 CES has supported district curriculum directors and school-based curriculum and instruction specialists and coaches to assess current practice, identify strengths, and recommend improvements.
-For instance, CES supported the Chelsea Public Schools with professional development, technical assistance and coaching for leaders, teachers and instructional coaches in the district’s three middle schools to improve student outcomes.
-This project’s year one success in one middle school inspired an expansion to serve all three middle schools in the second year.
+We also assist educators to identify new curricular resources to use in their efforts to improve and enhance their programs.

 Two adults talk at a table with books and other people in the background